hhandoko/cassandra-migration/README.md

    * For technical chores, use `chore/` prefix followed by the short description, e.g. `chore/do_this_chore`
    * For new features, use `feature/` prefix followed by the feature name, e.g. `feature/feature_name`
    * For bug fixes, use `bug/` prefix followed by the short description, e.g. `bug/fix_this_bug`
-1. Ensure relevant test are added for bugs, or if existing behaviour are changed or updated
+1. Ensure relevant test(s) are added: for bugs, or if existing behaviour are changed or updated
 1. Rebase or merge from "upstream"
 1. Submit a PR "upstream" with your changes